 Ecotourism at Jibhi

 Despite this, Jibhi’s people and their associates in tourism are extremely vigilant of the practices they follow.
-GHNP was declared the World Heritage Site in 2014 and since then Indian tourists have started trickling to Jibhi but not in great numbers.
-This is a good thing for the ecology but Jibhi’s economy demands more.
+GHNP was declared the World Heritage Site in 2014, and since then, Indian tourists have started trickling to Jibhi but not in great numbers.
+This less number of tourists is a good thing for the ecology, but Jibhi’s economy demands more.

 The only way to balance both is sustainable tourism, ecotourism or adoption of green practices, causing minimal harm to this ecologically sensitive area.
 I request you to follow these tips on responsible tourism while visiting places in the Himalayas like Jibhi.